livecycle/preevy/site/docs/integrations/docker-extension.md

   The Livecycle Docker Extension is integrated with Docker, and provides a smoother experience for Docker users.
   Consistent URLs, private environments, organizations and Google/Github authentication are supported out of the box.
-  Livecycle dashboard provides debugging capabilites that includes log inspection, shell access, and container inspection.
+  Livecycle dashboard provides debugging capabilities that includes log inspection, shell access, and container inspection.
   Lastly, integration with the Preevy CLI allows you to create preview environments for Pull Requests - remote ephemeral environments that can be used when your development machine is offline.
 </details>